BioMemPhys-FAU/domhmm/README.md

 The study of lateral nano- and microdomains in biological lipid membranes is an important area in membrane biophysics.
 Molecular Dynamics (MD) simulations are used to investigate these lateral heterogeneities in lipid bilayers, offering complementary insights to experimental studies by shedding light on the underlying dynamics.
-However, the identification of Lo or Ld domains from coarse grained or atomistic MD simulations still poses a huge effort on researchers during the analysis.
+However, the identification of Lo or Ld domains from coarse-grained or atomistic MD simulations still poses a huge effort for researchers during the analysis.
 **DomHMM** addresses this challenge by providing a reliable and straightforward workflow (see Trollmann & Böckmann, 2024 [1]) for domain identification in membrane simulations at different levels of resolution.
 This open-source package is built using the cookiecutter template for [MDAKits](https://www.mdanalysis.org/2022/08/24/mdakits-intro/).

 [1] M. F. W. Trollmann, R. A. Böckmann, Characterization of domain formation in complex membranes.
 Methods Enzymol.
 701, 1–46 (2024).